Kraft gives free tickets and more to Patriots fan taunted after Raiders game

 The woman, wearing a Raiders jersey and a white baseball cap, yelled something inaudible over the crowd noise at Edmond while inches from his face.
 She then walked off with a male companion.

-The 49-second video was viewed more than 7 million times on social media.
+The 49-second video has been viewed more than 7 million times on social media.